-We then examined whether serum levels of periostin are elevated in IIP patients, reflecting up-regulated expression of periostin in lung tissues.
-We established a sandwich ELISA assay to detect periostin using two rat anti-human periostin mAbs (clone no. SS18A and SS17B).
-We confirmed that the limiting level of periostin for detection in this ELISA system is 100 pg·mL-1 (data not shown).
-We applied serum samples from patients with IPF, fNSIP and COP and from control subjects but we were not able to obtain serum samples from cNSIP patients (fig. 4).
-Serum periostin levels in IPF patients were significantly elevated (n=37; 107.1±11.9 ng·mL-1) compared to those in COP patients (n=9; $58.9\pm8.2 \text{ ng}\cdot\text{mL}^{-1}$) and control subjects (n=66; $39.1\pm3.0 \text{ ng}\cdot\text{mL}^{-1}$; COP patients p<0.01, control subjects p<0.0001).
-Serum periostin levels of fNSIP were moderate (n=7; $77.9 \pm 15.7 \text{ ng} \cdot \text{mL}^{-1}$) and statistically different to control subjects (p<0.01) but not to COP patients.
-In contrast, serum periostin levels in COP patients were only slightly elevated compared to control subjects (p<0.05).
-Furthermore, periostin in the BALF was also detectable by ELISA in five out of 11 IPF patients (data not shown).
-Sex, smoking status and KL-6 levels were not associated with serum periostin levels (data not shown).
-These results show that serum periostin levels are elevated significantly in IPF patients, moderately in fNSIP patients and only slightly in COP patients compared to healthy control subjects, reflecting the expression of periostin in their lung tissues.
+We then examined whether serum levels of periostin are elevated in IIPs patients reflecting upregulated expression of periostin in lung tissues.
+We newly established a sandwich ELISA assay to detect periostin using two rat anti-human periostin mAbs (clone no. SS18A and SS17B).
+We confirmed that the limiting level of periostin for detection in this ELISA system is 100 pg/ml (data not shown).
+We applied serum samples from patients with IPF, fNSIP, and COP, and from control subjects to this ELISA system, but we were not able to obtain serum samples from cNSIP patients (Fig. 2).
+Serum periostin levels in IPF patients were significantly elevated (n=37; 107.1 ± 11.9 ng/ml) compared to those in COP patients (n=9; $58.9 \pm 8.2 \text{ ng/ml}$) and control subjects (n=66; $39.1 \pm 3.0 \text{ ng/ml}$), statistically different from COP patients (P < 0.01) and control subjects (P < 0.0001).
+Serum periostin levels of fNSIP was moderate (n=7; 77.9 ± 15.7 ng/ml), statistically different with control subjects (P <0.01), but not with COP patients.
+In contrast, serum periostin levels in COP patients were only slightly elevated compared to control subjects, statistically different (P < 0.05).
+Furthermore, periostin in the BALF was also detectable by ELISA in five of 11 IPF patients (data not shown).
+Gender, smoking status, and KL-6 levels were not associated with serum periostin levels (data not shown).
+These results show that serum periostin levels are elevated significantly in IPF patients, moderately in fNSIP patients, and only slightly in COP patients compared to healthy control subjects, reflecting the expression of periostin in their lung tissues.

-IPF is distinguished from control subjects or COP patients by measurement of serum periostin levels with high specificities

-Because serum periostin levels in IPF patients were significantly elevated compared to control subjects and COP patients, we then evaluated the sensitivities and specificities to distinguish IPF from the control or COP by serum periostin levels using a ROC curve (fig. 5).
-The area under the ROC curve between IPF patients and control subjects was 0.905.
-The ROC curve analysis showed that serum periostin levels, with an optimal cut-off point of 95 ng·mL-1, had a good specificity (0.985) and a fair sensitivity (0.514).
-19 (51.4%) out of 37 IPF patients and one (1.5%) out of 66 healthy subjects were over the cut-off value.
+IPF is distinguished from the control or COP by measurement of serum periostin levels with high specificities distinguish IPF from the control or COP by serum periostin levels using a ROC curve (Fig. 3).
+The area under the ROC curve (AUC) between IPF patients and control subjects was 0.905.
+The ROC curve analysis showed that serum periostin levels, with an optimal cut-off point of 95 ng/ml, had a good specificity (0.985) and a fair sensitivity (0.514).
+Nineteen of 37 IPF patients (51.4%) and one of 66 (1.5%) healthy subjects were over the cut-off value.
 This cut-off value also gave a good specificity (1.0) and a fair sensitivity (0.514) in the comparison study of IPF and COP patients.
 None of COP patients showed more than the cut-off point of serum periostin level.
-Furthermore, this cut-off value showed relatively less sensitivity (0.286) in
+Furthermore, this cut-off value gave a relatively less sensitivity (0.286) in the comparison study of fNSIP and healthy subjects.
+These results demonstrate that IPF can be distinguished from the control or COP by measurement of serum periostin levels using the ELISA system that we established with high specificities.